Czembri/ITSerwis/README.md

 - You can also run this project using dotnet command

+###### Setup warnings

+1. If you want to receive logs default path for itserwis.log file is [LogFilePath](D:/Temp/Itserwis/Log)
+2. For correctly working ShortServiceDocument class you need to move **generate_pdf.py** file to location: [PythonFile](D:/Temp/Itserwis/Log)
+3. Also I haven't still refined connection with python script, so you need to install manualy (via using pip):
+  > mysql-connector

 ---

 ## Features

-> Complete logging added
+- [x] Complete logging added **Edit:** more complex logging system added :camel:

-> PDF script generator added
+- [x] PDF script generator added - actually it's .txt

-> unique DocumentNumber generator class added + table ServiceDocument altered (DOCUMENTNUMBER COLUMN)
+- [x] unique DocumentNumber generator class added + table ServiceDocument altered (DOCUMENTNUMBER COLUMN)

+- [x] Sessions system created

+## ToDo

+- [ ] list of the documents form with filters

+- [ ] improve the sessions system

+- [ ] design a payment system

+- [ ] modify and improve python script calling option

 ## Usage
 ## Documentation